Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 In the preceding discussion we have assumed that we the covariance matrix :math:`\Sigma` was explicitly given.
 In many cases, however, the covariance is naturally given through a *factor model*.
-Mathematically this means that a decomposition
+Mathematically, this means that a decomposition

 .. math::